Wilfred Talbot Smith: O.T.O. British Columbia Lodge No. 1: 1915–1922

 Smith meanwhile continued working towards the A∴A∴ grade of Zelator, while the British Columbia Lodge No. 1 became increasingly moribund following the death of White, a key member, who had succumbed to Spanish flu aged 33 in November 1918.
-Jones had rejoined the O.T.O. and relocated to Detroit in the United States.
+Jones had rejoined O.T.O. and relocated to Detroit in the United States.
 When Smith was fired from his job following a bout of flu in February 1920, he decided to join Jones in Detroit, where there was a small O.T.O. community; there he gained work as a clerk with the Detroit City Gas Company.
 In Jones' absence, Nem was appointed Right Worshipful Master of the Vancouver lodge.
 In March 1921, Jones and Smith proceeded to Chicago, but in June Smith returned to North Vancouver to see his family.
 That year, Jones convinced Smith to join an esoteric organization known as the Universal Brotherhood (UB).
 Smith however was unnerved that rather than expressing a Thelemic viewpoint, the UB adhered to Roman Catholicism, and he also considered its literature purposeless, vague, and grandiose; he soon dropped out.
 Back in Vancouver, Smith aided one of his initiates, Frank Page, in founding the British Columbia Lodge No. 3 in Kamloops, creating all the furniture for their temple.
 Nevertheless, the lodge closed after a year, with Smith's own British Columbia Lodge No. 1 also becoming defunct in February 1922.